 Given the expression (\ref{kernel_Fourier_1}) of the correlation kernel $L_{\Psi,\eta}^N$, we can repeat the proof of lemma ~\ref{thm:CUE_cumulants} replacing sums by integrals and we get the following formula

-where the sum is over all compositions ${\bf m}$ of the number $n$; see (\ref{M}).
-Combining this formula with (\ref{kernel_Fourier_2}), we get another expression for the cumulants that will be appropriate in the limit $N\to\infty$.
-In this section, to simplify the notations, we will assume that $\xi_k=0$ and (unless stated otherwise) all sums run over $|k_i| \le \Gamma N^\alpha$.
+where the sum is over all compositions ${\bf m}$ of the number $n$, (\ref{M}).
+Combining this formula with (\ref{kernel_Fourier_2}), we get an expression for the cumulants that is appropriate to pass to the limit as $N\to\infty$.
+In this section, to simplify the notation, we will assume that $\xi_k=0$ and (unless stated otherwise) all sums run over $|k_i| \le \Gamma_N N^\alpha$.
 Define for any composition ${\bf m}$ of $n\ge 2$, the function

 \begin{lemma} For any function $f\in C_0(\R)$, the cumulants of linear statistics of the determinantal process with correlation kernel $(\ref{kernel_L})$ are given by

 where the function $\h_{\bf m}$ is given by $(\ref{H_1})$. \end{lemma}